lw8192/Red-Team-Dev/Assembly/README.md

-# Notes on Intel x86 Assembly
+# Assembly Notes
 [Notes from SANS Poster](https://sansorg.egnyte.com/dl/pHqHxaLC5M)
 [The Faker's Guide to Assembly](https://www.timdbg.com/posts/fakers-guide-to-assembly/)
 [x86 Assembly Guide](https://www.cs.virginia.edu/~evans/cs216/guides/x86.html)

-Low level programming language.
+Assembly is a low level programming language.
 Converted into executable machine code by an assembler.
 Represents instructions in symbolic code.
 Main syntaxes: AT&T syntax and Intel syntax.
 AT&T (% and $ before everything).
 Addressing:
 Older Intel x86 processors use a 32-bit addressing scheme, while newer ones use a 64-bit one.
 64-bit processors can run in 32-bit compatibility mode, which allows them to run 32-bit code quickly.
 x32 vs x64: differences in how variable sare passed to a function.
 In x32 systems parameters are pushed to the stack before the function is called. x64 - the first 6 parameters are stored in RDI, RSI, RDX, RCX, R8 and R9 registers.
+x86: progression of intel chips from 8086, 80186, 80286 etc. Originally 16 bit, then 32 / bit bit keeping backwards compatibility.
+Starts up in x16 before software transitions to x32/x64.
 Shellcode: hex representation of machine code bytes.
 Can be translated back to Assembly or loaded directly into memory as binary instructions to be executed.

 # Common 32-Bit Registers and Uses
-Registers: internal variables for the processor.
+Registers: internal variables for the processor, small memory storage area built into the processor.
 First four registers: general purpose.
 EAX, ECX, EDX, EBX (Accumulator, Counter, Data, Base).
 Acts as temporary variables for the CPU when executing machine instructions.
 2nd four general purpose: ESP, EBP, ESI, EDI.
 General purposes - pointers and indexes.
 Stack Pointer, Base Pointer, Source Index, Destination Index.
 ESP and EDP - pointers.
 Store 32 bit addresses.
 Last 2 - pointers often pointed to source and destination where data needs to be read from or written to.
 Load and store instructions: can be thought of as simply general purpose.
 EIP - Instruction Pointer.
 Points to next current instruction the processor is reading.
 Used a lot when debugging.
 EFLAGS register - several bit flags used for comparisons and memory segmentations.